broadinstitute/cromshell/docs/addcommand.md

         """My-new-command does things."""

         LOGGER.info("my-new-command")
+        print("hello world")

         if print_workflow:
             print("workflow_id")

-At this point, you have added a command to cromshell and added arguments and options to the command.

-#### Using existing functions
+### Using existing functions

 Cromshell already has several generic functions that can be reused for you command, they are located under the utility directory separated into different files based on function.
 You are encouraged to use the functions when possible or add to the list of functions.

     > src
        > cromshell